-The LCEF Scholarship reception takes place on a Sunday afternoon in early May at Dawson Auditorium on the Adrian College campus.
-Check back for the 2019 date.
+The LCEF Scholarship reception will be held Sunday, May 19, 2019, 2:00 p.m., at Dawson Auditorium on the Adrian College campus.

 Other Scholarship Opportunities